KIKU: Sale to Allen Media Group

 Only three months after the change to ShopHQ, on September 27, 2021, it was announced that KIKU would be sold to Allen Media Broadcasting, owner of KITV, for $4,000,000.
 The sale was completed on January 31, 2022.

 Allen immediately moved to restore much of the prior programming and format to KIKU.
 On January 31, KIKU returned to airing Japanese and Filipino programming, as well as local newscasts from KITV.
 It also added Entertainment Studios and other syndicated content to fill the schedule out further.
 The general manager of KITV said that KIKU's new schedule would include about 75 percent of the programs the station had been airing prior to switching to ShopHQ, including some subtitled shows.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including KIKU and KITV).
+The Office of Hawaiian Affairs came forward as a potential bidder for KITV and KIKU in 2026, announcing a review process that was expected to take about 90 days.